minima-global/storefront/README.md

 1. Clone this repo', then, from a command-line, change to the same directory as this README and type `npm install`.
 That will install everything listed in [package.json](/package.json), which are the components of the [React](https://reactjs.org/) frontend to this application
 2. Build the app' by typing `npm run prod`.
-That will create the [Minima MiniDapp](https://github.com/minima-global/MiniDAPP) inside the [miniDapp/dist](./miniDapp/dist) directory.
+That will create the MiniDapp inside the [miniDapp/dist](./miniDapp/dist) directory.

 Now run the [Minima blockchain](https://github.com/minima-global/Minima).
 That creates a MiniDapp Server, which is accessible via [http://localhost:9004](http://localhost:9004).
 So start a browser, and load [http://localhost:9004](http://localhost:9004).
 You should see the MiniDapp homepage.

-Click on `Install`, then go find the `storefront.minidapp` in the [miniDapp/dist](./miniDapp/dist) directory, which the build created in Step 2, above.
+Click on `Install`, then go find the `storefront.minidapp` in the [miniDapp/dist](./miniDapp/dist) directory, which was created in Step 2, above.

 You should now be able to open the MiniDapp and use it to access a MiniDapp store.
-More details about how to do that are described below.
+More details about how to [create a storefront](#creating-a-storefront) are described below.

 ### Dependencies